iDevBrandon/js-data-structures-and-algorithms/Hash-Tables/README.md

     inserting phone number of user and stores both keys and values. become the same address.

 O(n/k) k is the size of hash table.

+82. Hash tables VS Arrays
+The problem of hash tables that idea of no concept of orders while in arrays, each item was placed next to each other on a shelf in memroy.